New Moon on

 Moon after ascending node

-1 day after ascending node on 21 October 2033 at 19:04 in ♎ Libra.
-The Moon is located north of the ecliptic over the following 13 days, until the lunar orbit crosses from North to South in descending node on 4 November 2033 at 16:35 in ♈ Aries.
+1 day after ascending node on 21 October 2033 at 19:04 in ♎ Libra the Moon is positioned north of the ecliptic over the following 13 days until the lunar crosses the ecliptic again from North to South in descending node on 4 November 2033 at 16:35 in ♈ Aries.

 Moon before southern standstill

-9 days since the previous standstill on 13 October 2033 at 07:00 in ♊ Gemini when the Moon has reached North declination of ∠18.284°, the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-18.327° at the point of next southern standstill on 27 October 2033 at 23:48 in ♐ Sagittarius.
+9 days since the last northern standstill on 13 October 2033 at 07:00 in ♊ Gemini when the Moon has reached North declination of ∠18.284° the lunar orbit is extending southward over the next 5 days to face maximum declination of ∠-18.327° at the point of next southern standstill on 27 October 2033 at 23:48 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy